jadijadi/lpic1book/content/1024_use_debian_package_management.md

 Do you want to continue?
 [Y/n] y
 ```

-to autoremove whatever is not needed anymore.
+To autoremove whatever is not needed anymore.

 Notes:

-* removing a package will not remove its dependencies
+* Removing a package will not remove its dependencies
-* if removing a dependency, you'll get a warning about what will be removed alongside this package
+* If removing a dependency, you'll get a warning about what will be removed alongside this package

-### searching for packages
+### Searching for packages
 If you are using apt suit, the search is done via `apt-cache` or you can use the general `apt`.

 ```text